 For each instance of information, at least one of the sub-attributes file reference or text must be populated.
 INT 1 Reference: D 20-24

-6.5.1 Bridges (see S4 - B-381)
+Bridges (see S4 - B-381) 6.5.1

 If it is required to encode a bridge, it should be done using the feature Bridge.
 Bridges may be encoded over water that is navigable or non-navigable at the maximum display scale of the ENC data.
 Where the bridge is encoded over navigable water, the spans and pylons of the bridge must be associated with the feature Bridge using the association Bridge Aggregation (see clause 25.4) (that is, the Bridge feature has geometry of type curve or surface, or has no geometry).
-Where the bridge is encoded over non-navigable water, then it must to peleted: , but inherits the geometry of the component features has geometry of type curve or surface); or as a Landmark feature (see clause 7.2) if the bridge has geometry of type point.
+Where the bridge is encoded over non-navigable water, then it must be encoded, where required, using a Bridge feature having no component features (that is, the Bridge feature has geometry of type curve or surface); or as a Landmark feature (see clause 7.2) if the bridge has geometry of type point.